JasonMayberry/bash-shell/README.md

 # Home of "crepo"
 ## See bash-shell notes with "See Repo"(crepo)

 This is just a collection of notes from my study of the BASH shell.
 They are indexed and used from the command line with the shell script “crepo.sh”.
+However crepo can be used to view any repo by opening crepo.sh in a text editor and editing one of the top lines.
+The instructions are very clear once its open.

 I’m using Ubuntu Linux.
 I have not tested this code on any other platforms!